MegaBedder/my-awesome-lua/README.md

 ### Build Tools and Standalone Makers
 - [srlua](https://github.com/LuaDist/srlua) - A tool for building self-running Lua programs.
 - [luastatic](https://github.com/ers35/luastatic) - Build a standalone executable from a Lua program.
+- [omnia](https://github.com/tongson/omnia) - A batteries-included creator of standalone executables, built on top of luastatic.
+- [Lake](https://github.com/stevedonovan/Lake) - A build engine written in Lua, similar to Ruby's rake.
 - [Luabuild](https://github.com/stevedonovan/luabuild) - A Custom Lua 5.2 Builder (tool to build a static Lua with bundled libraries)
 - [slua](https://github.com/philanc/slua) - A static build of Lua 5.3 for Linux, with a few extension libraries.

-### IDE and text editor
+### IDE, Plugins and text editor
 - [ZeroBrane Studio](https://studio.zerobrane.com/) - a lightweight Lua IDE with code completion, syntax highlighting, live coding, code analyzer, and debugging support for Lua 5.x, LuaJIT, and other Lua engines.
 - [Lua Development Tools (LDT)](https://www.eclipse.org/ldt/) -  project provides plug-ins that implement a Lua IDE supporting the development of Lua scripts and applications.
 It adds a dedicated Lua perspective to the Eclipse Workbench, which, together with features such as syntax highlighting, scope-aware code completion, code folding, etc.
+- [Lua for IDEA](https://bitbucket.org/sylvanaar2/lua-for-idea/wiki/Home) - IntelliJ IDEA plugin which, among other things, provides code completion, smart highlighting, and experimental debugging.
+- [vscode-lua](https://github.com/trixnz/vscode-lua) - VSCode intellisense and linting.
 - [Textadept](https://foicica.com/textadept/) - A fast, minimalist, and remarkably extensible cross-platform text editor
-- [The Howl Editor](https://howl.io/) - A general purpose, fast and lightweight editor with a keyboard-centric minimalistic user interface.
+- [Howl Editor](https://howl.io/) - A general purpose, fast and lightweight editor with a keyboard-centric minimalistic user interface.
 Built on LuaJIT and fully programmable using Lua or Moonscript.
 - [SciTE](https://www.scintilla.org/SciTE.html) - a SCIntilla based Text Editor, with embedded Lua interpreter.
 -----------------